OracularIS/autest/docs/Creating_Tests.md

 ### Define Application Flow

-the application flow refers to the sequence of actions and interactions that a user would typically perform when using an application.
+The application flow refers to the sequence of actions and interactions that a user would typically perform when using an application.
 It involves navigating through different screens, entering data, interacting with buttons and links, and verifying expected outcomes.

 ### Define Application Flow Steps